Does our organization have to be located in Annapolis proper?

 We charge no fee for grant applications requests.
 There is no cost beyond your own expense in preparing the application.

 When is the best time to apply?

-You must apply between September 15, through December 31st for grant consideration for this year's crab feast.
+You must apply between August 15th, through October 10th for grant consideration for this year's crab feast.
 We spend the month of January following the crab feast evaluating the grant requests, then notify and distribute grant funds between February and March.
 Grant request recipient for the Black Tie & Diamonds event must be in by October 31st, Grant requests made to our club after November 1st Crab Feast, October 31st BT&D will not be considered.
 Annapolis Foundation Grants requests will be accepted from March 1st to April 15th.

 What if I have an urgent need for funds out of cycle of your grant process?